ClaytonTDM/gd-daily-chat-discord/README.md

 ---

 > [!IMPORTANT]
-> Only one tab from one IP can be open at a time.
+> Only one browser tab from one IP can be open at a time.

 ![Screenshot](https://github.com/ClaytonTDM/gd-daily-chat-discord/assets/71360210/0465c526-c1a1-4234-bc47-0366d56acbcb)